-We are whisked from our more northerly pickups to Crewe by vintage diesel power in beautifully restored comfortable mkI carriages.
+We are whisked from our more northerly pickups to Preston by vintage diesel power in beautifully restored comfortable mkI carriages.
 We then depart mid-morning with a further stop at Wigan behind a beautifully restored steam locomotive (for a lengthy round trip of nearly a few hundred miles) with the outward journey to Shrewsbury being via Chester, Wrexham, Ruabon and Gobowen.
-The return sees us steam hauled all the way back north to Crewe once again, where we bid farewell to steam and remaining set down stations are served by our vintage diesel power.
+The return sees us steam hauled all the way back north to Preston once again, where we bid farewell to steam and remaining set down stations are served by our vintage diesel power.

 In the event of fire risk, FBU action or the unlikely failure of steam traction we reserve the right to substitute all or part of the steam legs with a heritage diesel without any liability being incurred and any reimbursement or vouchers issued being entirely at our discretion.